pjones/xmonadrc/README.md

      running XMonad.
 I've also updated my `~/.xinitrc` to exec my `xmonadrc` directly without using the `xmonad` binary.

-     All the details for this process are in the `GNUmakefile`.
+     All the details for this process are in the `scripts/install.sh` script.

-  2. The `checkrc` executable that is built with `cabal` boots a mini XMoand environment in order to test my configuration before restarting XMonad.
+  2. The `checkrc` executable that is built with `cabal` boots a mini XMonad environment in order to test my configuration before restarting.
 Right now it's only testing the key bindings.

   3. The majority of my key bindings are underneath a prefix key:
      `C-z`.
 Being a long time user of tools like GNU screen, tmux,